 Enlisted Sailors and Officers are hardworking and dedicated individuals.
-But what do these men and women do with their free time?
+But that doesn’t mean it’s all work and no play.
 America’s Navy offers several travel and recreational opportunities, as well as generous vacation time.

 Whether it’s a live concert, a comedy show or the latest Hollywood blockbuster, America’s Navy has plenty to keep you entertained while at sea or ashore.

 The Navy’s Information, Tickets & Tours (ITT) Program offers information and discount tickets for a wide variety of national, regional and local attractions.

 This can include passes to an assortment of things like:

 The ITT office also arranges trips within the local area to places of interest for sightseeing and tours.

 The Navy also has its own Motion Picture Service, providing movies to hundreds of locations – afloat and ashore – worldwide.
 More than 150,000 copies of movies are distributed annually, with an inventory of 500,000 videos to choose from.

 The importance of family takes center stage in America’s Navy.
 From child development and youth programs to discounted travel and tickets to theme parks and picnic/camping areas, the Navy is always working hard to ensure your family has every opportunity it would have in the civilian world.

 The Navy offers a year-round recreation and sports program, designed to foster social interaction among peers, physical fitness, an interest in the community and the development of positive lifelong recreational skills.
 The Youth Recreation Program offers many activities and events including: